(Update April 3rd, 2026)

 Where should I stay?

-What’s the best Greek island for families?
+What are the best Greek islands for families?

 Naxos, Crete, and Rhodes are great family-friendly islands.
 They offer calm beaches, a variety of activities, and family-friendly accommodations.
 Naxos is quieter, with shallow waters, while Crete and Rhodes offer history, nature, and waterparks for kids.

-What’s the best Greek island for couples?
+What are the best Greek islands for couples?

 Santorini is a top pick for couples, known for its stunning sunsets, luxurious hotels, and romantic views.
-Milos and Paros are also ideal, offering beautiful beaches, charming villages, and more intimate settings, perfect for a relaxed, romantic getaway.

 What are the must-visit historical sites in Southern Greece?